hkpeterpeter/my-team-workflow/README.md

 ```
 git checkout master            # switch to the local master
 git pull                       # pull from remote master
-git checkout [feature-branch]  # switch to the feature branch
+git checkout [branch name]     # switch to the feature branch
 git merge master               # merge diff from master
 ```